Content Creators

 )

-The pointerEventsSystem.onPointerDown statement requires defining three things:
+The pointerEventsSystem.onPointerDown() statement defines three things:

-• What entity to work on
+• What entity the pointer events work on.

 pointerEventsSystem.onPointerDown(